eddmann/eddmann.github.io/_posts/2014/2014-03-17-using-anonymous-functions-lambdas-and-closures-in-php.md

 ---
 layout: post
-title: "Using Anonymous Functions (Lambdas) and Closures in PHP"
+title: 'Using Anonymous Functions (Lambdas) and Closures in PHP'
-meta: "Explanation and example-usage of the two concepts in PHP."
+meta: 'Explanation and example-usage of the two concepts in PHP.'
 ---

 Having spent some significant time with more functional-oriented languages such as Scala, I have been keen to explore and take advantage of some of these concepts in my current day-to-day language (PHP).